Hempvana Arrow Posture Review: Is It Safe and Effective?

-However, as Conrad pointed out, correcting your posture with a brace is only treating the symptoms and not the cause.
+The Arrow Posture can help maintain your posture while you're wearing the brace.
+However, correcting your posture with a brace is only treating the symptoms and not the cause.

 Now, just because the Hempvana Arrow Posture won’t solve your underlying posture issues doesn’t mean it can’t be helpful.
 It’s a great way to provide interim posture improvement while you strengthen your back through exercise.

-If you’re looking for a long-term solution that will strengthen your back and you don’t have the money for multiple trips to the chiropractor, consider an alternative device like the Upright GO.
+If you’re looking for a long-term solution that will strengthen your back and you don’t have the money for multiple trips to the chiropractor, consider an alternative device.